4:30pm | Swift Lecture Hall (3rd floor)

 Reception to follow

-Susan Schreiner is an historian of early modern Europe (14-16th centuries).
+Susan Schreiner is Professor of of the History of Christianity and Theology; also in the College.
+She is a historian of early modern Europe (14-16th centuries).
 Her research and teaching interests include the Protestant Reformation, early modern Catholicism, and the Renaissance; in addition, her teaching interests extend to twentieth-century Protestant theologians.
 Her first book, The Theater of His Glory, examined John Calvin’s understanding of creation, providence, and the created order.
 Her second book, Where Shall Wisdom be Found?
 Calvin’s exegesis of Job from medieval and Modern Perspectives analyzes the history of the interpretation of Job in such figures as Gregory the Great, Maimonides, Thomas Aquinas, John Calvin, and modern figures such as Jung, MacLeish, and Kafka.
 Her most recent book, Are You Alone Wise?
 The Search for Certainty in the Early Modern Era, focuses on the various epistemological and theological debates from Ockham to Shakespeare.

 This event is free and open to the public.
 To request an accomodation, please contact Sandra Peppers in advance at 773-702-8219.

 Image: Martin Luther posting the 95 Theses on the door of the Wittenberg Castle church in 1517.
 (Original painting by Ferdinand Pauwels, public domain Wikipedia Commons)

 See also our coverage of the Reformation’s 500th anniversary in Sightings, a publication of the Martin Marty Center:

 David Daniels, “Martin Luther and Ethiopian Christianity: Historical Traces” (November 2, 2017)

 Martin Marty, “Luther Goes Global” (November 6, 2017)

 Martin Marty, “Calvin, for a Change” (November 13, 2017)